thuantn210823/KeywordSpotting4ESP32/Software/GSC_Novel_Model/Readme.md

 The gaps in my models versus baseline model just relative for some reasons:
 - The data I had to preprocess (add noise, transform to Audio Feature, ...) and export them to disk for later use for saving GPU using time.
 - The training setup was much fewer epochs than any KWS model was proposed, just about 80 epochs.
-Time consuming for each model training was about 7-8 hours and need at least 2 account Google Grive to handle.
+Total time for each model training was about 7-8 hours and need at least 2 account Google Grive to handle.
 It's why I couldn't do more experiments.

 After all my wish was done, I am very proud to share you this!!!!